-Grizedale is the perfect traffic-free environment for young cyclists, with its gentle Goosey Foot Tarn Trail (2 miles) and family-friendly Mushroom Cycle Trail - look out for the wooden mushrooms through the forest!
+Grizedale Forest is the perfect traffic-free environment for young cyclists, with its gentle Goosey Foot Tarn Trail (2 miles) and family-friendly Mushroom Cycle Trail - look out for the wooden mushrooms through the forest!
 There are also a number of graded orienteering trails, as well as longer routes for more experienced riders (one passing the famous forest sculptures!).
 Adrenaline junkies will love the North Face Mountain Bike Trail and severe Black trail known as 'The Black'!
 There really is something for everyone here, and if you don't have bikes with you, you can hire them from Grizedale Mountain Bikes.

 Take a look at our cottages in the South East Lake District.

 Whinlatter is England's only true mountain forest and is home to the longest purpose-built mountain bike trails in the Lake District.
 Routes include the Quercus Trail (3.5 or 7.5km long), mountain bike orienteering trails, and the more difficult Altura Trail for experienced riders with excellent off-road skills and higher levels of fitness.
 Mountain bike hire is also available here.

 The Torver Trail (6 miles return, suitable for beginners)